Webtomizer/typeorm-loader/README.md

 ## Usage

-You should instantiate a new loader with every request (just to be on the safe side, you don't want data leaking between user sessions), you instantiate it by passing the TypeORM connection as the first argument.
+You should instantiate a new loader per session (just to be on the safe side, you don't want data leaking between user sessions), you instantiate it by passing the TypeORM connection as the first argument.

 ```ts
   import { GraphQLDatabaseLoader } from 'typeorm-loader';